jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 It requires sensibilities and care.
 Your sensibilities about simplicity being equal to ease of use are wrong.
 They are just simply wrong.
-Right?
 We saw the definitions of simple and easy.
 They are completely different things.
 Easy is not simple.

 You have to start developing sensibilities around entanglement.
 That is what you have to -- you have to have entanglement radar.
 You want to look at some software and say, ugh!
-You know, not that I do not like the names you used, or the shape of the code, or there was a semicolon.
+Not that I do not like the names you used, or the shape of the code, or there was a semicolon.
 That is also important, too.
 But you want to start seeing complecting.
 You want to start seeing interconnections between things that could be independent.
 That is where you are going to get the most power.